 Two Examples of technical issues that were resolved but could have slowed the deployment:

 “We wanted to see all of the delivery infrastructure subsystems and monitor them proactively from a single pane of glass so we could anticipate end user experience issues and troubleshoot them quickly when they arise,” said Morrison.
 “The image below is the Goliath Automatic Citrix Discovery and Dependency Map, which gives us the NOC view.
-We see this every day and it refreshed in real time so we can determine at a glance if there are issues and where they are so we can troubleshoot quickly.”
+We see this every day and it is refreshed in real time so we can determine at a glance if there are issues and where they are so we can troubleshoot quickly.”

 Screenshot: Above shows a drop in “Connection Speed” from the IGEL endpoint at the user’s home office.
 So we know at a glance that bandwidth from the home office is the issue.
 Short term we suggested they reduce the number of users connected to the home WIFI.
 Long term they upgraded their internet package.